partiknain/dsa-with-cpp/README.md

 - kadane's.cpp              -->maximum subarray using kadane's algorithm
 - mostwater.cpp            -->most water container problem using brute force approach
 - most-water-container-usingtwo-pointer.cpp      -->most water container problem using two pointer approach

+  ### 29-dec--2025
+  -   selection-sort.cpp     -->problem of sort an array using selection sort
+  -   bubble-sort.cpp        -->problem of sort an array using bubble sort
+  -   insertion-sort.cpp     -->problemm of sort an array using insertion sort
+  -   rotated-array.cpp      -->problem of search an element in a rotated array using binary search algo
 ## How to Run

 1. Open the file in VS Code or any C++ IDE